Pembroke Haven Yacht Club

 • Boats close to PN1000 can opt to race in either fleet subject to agreement of Race officers

-• To make a division valid for a series there must be at least three yachts entered, however only two need to be present to constitute a race.
-Yachts without BJ Numbers will be allocated a number.
-Allocated numbers may be adjusted during the series.
+• To make a division valid for a series there must be at least two yachts entered over the series, however only one is needed at any race to be present to constitute a scoring result.
+Yachts without BJ Numbers may be allocated a number.
+Allocated numbers must be adjusted officially by BJ before the end of the series.

 • If three or more identical boats enter and take part in a race series, a separate class result may be extracted from the overall series results to encourage class racing, the winner may qualify for separate prize.